ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Storing data for backup and restore, disaster recovery, and archiving.
 - Storing data for analysis by an on-premises or Azure-hosted service.
 - Storing up to 8 TB of data for virtual machines.
+- pricing depends on:
+    - The amount of data stored per month.
+    - The number and type of *operations* performed, and the cost of data *transfer*.
+    - The selected data redundancy option.

 ### Azure Files
 use for: